The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

 We finish by giving some necessary conditions for the finiteness of $\Sub(X,\br)/\Br_0 X$.

-\begin{lemma} Let $X$ be a non-singular proper variety over a field $k$ of characteristic zero and assume that $X$ is geometrically rational.
-Let $\br \subset \Br k(X)$ be a finite subset.
+\begin{lemma} Let $X$ be a smooth proper geometrically rational variety over a field $k$ of characteristic zero.
+Let $\br \subset \Br k(X)$ be finite.
 Then $\Sub(X,\br)/\Br_0 X$ is finite. \end{lemma} \begin{proof} As $\Br X \subset \Sub(X,\br)$ is a subgroup of finite index, it suffices to show that the group $\Br X/\Br_0 X$ is finite.
 This follows from the assumption that $X$ is geometrically rational (see e.g.~\cite[Prop.~1.3.1]{CTSD94}). \end{proof} Note that if $U$ and $V$ are as in Theorem \ref{thm:CTSD} and $U$ is geometrically rational, then Lemma \ref{lem:Sub_is_finite} implies that $\Brnr(k(V)/k)/\Br_0 V$ is finite.